ChrisLongo1111/Insurance/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

-Used Visual Studio Code to develop this application
+Visual Studio Code was used to develop this application

+Uses proxy config to connect to the Wep Api

 ## Development server